 TRANSMISSION BASICS

-An overview on transmission hardware, system design, facility siting, the physics of the interconnected transmission grid, existing and new generation sources, the basics of power systems and new technology for transmission.
+An overview on transmission hardware; system design; facility siting; the physics of the interconnected transmission grid; existing and new generation sources; the basics of power systems; and, deployment of new technology for transmission.

 TRANSMISSION SERVICES AND PRICING